American Sepp Kuss wins Tour de France’s grueling 15th stage | Times Leader

 “It’s incredible, I’m lost for words,” Kuss said.

-The 26-year-old Colorado native left it late to make his move in the punishing 191-kilometer (118-mile) ride from Ceret at the foothills of the Pyrenees to the tiny mountain-bound nation of Andorra.
+The 26-year-old Colorado native left it late to make his move in the punishing 118-mile ride from Ceret at the foothills of the Pyrenees to the tiny mountain-bound nation of Andorra.

 “This was Sepp’s day,” said Jumbo-Visma teammate Wout van Aert, who helped put Kuss in a position to break.
 “He lives in Andorra and he was looking forward to this stage.”